Emerging Media Studies Graduate Programs

 Meet Professors You Will Never Forget

-ATEC Faculty include world-renowned artists, scholars, and creative practitioners.
+ATEC program faculty include world-renowned artists, scholars, and creative practitioners.
 Their diverse areas of expertise ensure that graduate students gain knowledge of breadth and depth.
-Our professors publish with the nation’s leading academic presses, work with top animation studios, hold patents in design, and are recognized as pioneers by peers in their field.
+Our professors publish with the nation’s leading academic presses, hold patents in design, and are recognized as pioneers by peers in their field.

 Areas of Faculty Research & Publishing